luisawatkins/orbitdb-storacha-bridge/README.md

 If Alice & Bob are working on the same OrbitDB without

 - 24/7 internet connection between their browsers or via
-- a signalling or relay node (network) which is live pinning their OrbitDB changes (e.g. via OrbitDB-Voyager or or other custom OrbitDB node instance)
+- a signalling or relay node (network) which is live pinning their OrbitDB changes (e.g. via OrbitDB-Voyager or other custom OrbitDB node instance)

-... can backup and restore their work to Storacha space via
+... so both can backup and restore their work to a Storacha space via

 - a complete Storacha backup / restore or
 - a OrbitDB CustomStorage (for the entries only)

-So that when Alice finishes work, Bob can load it from a Storacha Store!
+Remark: In theory and a perfact world Alice & Bob don't need to restore anything if they are connected directly via peer-to-peer and attached 24/7 OrbitDB pinning nodes.

-Remark: In theory Alice & Bob don't need to restore anything if they are connected directly via peer-to-peer.
-Hence: This should be only for emergencies e.g. when both Alice & Bob lose their data or devices for some reason.
-Then a new Alice or Bob can come and restore the work from Storacha.
+Storacha full backup and restore is only for absolute emergencies e.g. when both Alice & Bob lose their data or devices.
+Then a new Alice or Bob or even Peter can restore their work from Storacha.
+It is happing that networks block IP's, ports and protocols e.g. to WebRTC or Websocket gateways etc. in such case it would be desirable to have a possibility to restore an OrbitDB directly from IPFS and push/upload back to it via Storacha.

 ## What This Does